OFFIS-DAI/cosima/docs/source/Tutorial.rst

     *.client1.app[0].localPort = 8000

 The Code first ensures, that we are using the network we previously created.
-By setting the scheduler-class, we register our MosaikScheduler.
+By setting the scheduler-class, we register our CosimaScheduler.
 Additionally, we set up some basic parameters for the clients, so they can communicate.

 Before we can run our simulation, we have to ensure that the variable START_MODE in the sample_scenario.py is set to “ide”, so we can run the OMNeT++ Simulation separately.
 Now we can finally test our simulation, by doing the following steps:

-    1. Run the mosaik.ini in OMNeT++ by pressing the Run Button in the Editor
+    1. Run the cosima.ini in OMNeT++ by pressing the Run Button in the Editor
     2. Run sample_Scenario.py until the output of the first step is shown the console
     3. Press the run Button in the newly opened simulation runtime GUI of OMNeT++